Baesar/N-Queens-Evolutionary-Solution/README.md

 # a zip
 file containing the source code for implementing a solution of an optimization problem and the executable files.

+## NOTES
+Agisim and tracers for inside of the solution
+Bacteria maze solution